-A draft Barossa Water Security Strategy has been developed in partnership with a broad cross section of Barossa stakeholders and community members.
+The Barossa Water Security Strategy was developed in partnership with a broad cross section of Barossa stakeholders and community members.
 The strategy relates to the Barossa Valley and Eden Valley.
 It sets out a shared vision for the future and includes strategic actions to improve water security in the Barossa out to 2050.

 Water security strategies aim to build on traditional water allocation planning processes (which apply to surface and groundwater resources) and link fit-for-purpose water supplies with existing and emerging water demands.
 The strategy development process allows new supplies, expansion of existing supplies and changing demand profiles to be considered in the context of a changing climate.

 The process integrates strategic foresight and resilience-based planning.
 It purposefully takes a long-term view that considers the significant global, regional and local uncertainties anticipated to be faced in the future and plans for these in the context of water security.

 Water security strategies aim to provide confidence to businesses and the community that there will be sufficient water supply options to support the future vision for their region, particularly in a changing climate.

 The process to develop a water security strategy for the Barossa was led by DEW in partnership with PIRSA, SA Water, the Environment Protection Authority, Northern & Yorke Landscape Board, Barossa Australia, Barossa Infrastructure Limited (BIL), The Barossa Council, Light Regional Council, RDA Barossa Gawler Light and Adelaide Plains.

 Three workshops were held throughout 2021 to develop a shared vision for the Barossa and to consider pathways to achieve that vision under a range of future scenarios, with extensive research and analysis undertaken in between workshops.